diliprajeswari/CNN-for-IDC/README.md

 # Automatic Detection of Invasive Ductal Carcinoma
-This Notebook will help predict Invasive Ductal Carcinoma(IDC) from Breast Histopathology Image patches taken from Whole Slide Images.
+This Notebook will help predict Invasive Ductal Carcinoma(IDC) from Breast Histopathology Image patches taken from Whole Slide Images(WSI) by using Convolutional neural network(CNN).

 ### Getting Started
 You will first need to download the Breast Histopathology Images Data Set to run this Jupyter Notebook.